 Fig. 8.
-Mode failure of test series (B)
+Mode of failure of specimens' series (B)

 For series (D), where the stiffness effect of lap splice was studied, local buckling in compression flanges and web, and tension flanges separation were observed at failure.
-However the position of local buckling was dependent on the stiffness of lap splice.
 For specimens D240-1 and D240-2, the web stiffness of lap splice was improved by extending the web of lapped sections on the both sides of lap splice by 50% (120 mm) and 100% (240 mm), respectively, of lap splice length.
 The local buckling of the former specimens appeared just outside the ends of extended webs, as shown in figure 9.

 For specimens D300-5, the stiffness of the upper and lower flanges was improved in comparison with specimen A300 by adding steel angles at the four ends of lap splice.
-For this specimen a local buckling of compression flange was observed of the ends of added angles, as shown in figure 10.
+For this specimen a local buckling of compression flange was observed at the ends of added angles, as shown in figure 10.